 This has been the question of the ages.
 In the English language, this word has been so misused, watered down, and misconstrued that it is no wonder most of us no longer believe in love as anything more than an overly romanticized ideal.
 To embrace something, we must be able to connect with and understand it to some degree.
 I believe there is a powerful and effective definition of love.
-One that can help us both find love and guide us down a path of healing.
-As put forth in The Road Less Traveled, Scott Peck MD, brilliantly defines love as “the will to extend one’s self for the purpose of nurturing one’s own or another’s spiritual growth.”*
+One that can help us both find love and guide us down a healing path.
+As put forth in The Road Less Traveled, Scott Peck, MD, brilliantly defines love as “the will to extend one’s self for the purpose of nurturing one’s own or another’s spiritual growth.”*

 We defined spirituality and spiritual growth here.
 Love is the driving force of spiritual evolution.
 Thus love does not just happen.
 On the contrary, love requires effort and sacrifice.